bieniu/ha-shellies-discovery-gen2/README.md

 - the device name is taken from the device configuration
 - the relay name is taken from the device configuration
 - the relay consumption type is taken from the device configuration
+- if the input type is set to button, device automation triggers are available
 - custom MQTT prefixes are supported

 ## Known problems